 A ricer, also known as a potato ricer, is a kitchen tool that is used to process cooked vegetables or fruits, such as potatoes, carrots, and apples, into a smooth and fluffy texture.
 It consists of a perforated basket attached to a handle or lever that allows the user to press the food through the small holes, resulting in finely mashed and pureed ingredients.

-See also How to cook ramen noodles with egg
+See also How long to cook prime rib at 225 degrees

 One of the main reasons why a ricer is often preferred over other methods of mashing or pureeing is because it helps to maintain the natural texture of the food.
 By pressing the cooked vegetables or fruits through the tiny holes, the ricer breaks down their fibers into small, uniform pieces.
 This creates a smooth and velvety texture without overworking the ingredients, as traditional methods such as using a blender or food processor can often do.